lubychiu/Transcriptional-Differences-Between-Inositol-Pyrophosphate-Pathway-Mutants-in-Candida-albicans/README.md

 ## Download RNA-Sequencing Results
 After downloading RNA-sequencing results from Plasmidsaurus, open zip file.
 Upload raw fastq files to the HPC from your local computer.
-Remember to run the following command from your local computer terminal and not the HPC command line.
+Run the following command from your local computer terminal and not the HPC command line.
 ```bash
 $ gcloud compute scp /Users/lubychiu/Downloads/2GK5PB_fastq/*.fastq.gz m12-controller:/home/yc1201/rnaseq_ypd1/raw
 ```

-## Quality control (FASTQC)
+## Quality Control (FASTQC)
 ```bash
 # Enter interactive mode on a compute node (from where you are)
 $ srun --pty bash